Perttu219/spring-boot-docker-1/README.md

-how to run the fake integration test: clone this repo go to the project directory run the following command: mvn verify
+Clone this repo, go to the directory and give the command: mvn verify